kmlawson/rethinking-the-world-in-east-asia-mo3354/overview.md

 ### Assessment Summary

-20% Blog Entries – 4 postings, min 2400 words total - 27 November, 2020
+20% Blog Entries – 4 postings, min 2400 words total - 29 October, 2021 (W7, Friday)
-50% Long Essay – 5,000 words - 7 December, 2020
+50% Long Essay – 5,000 words - 6 December, 2021 (Exam Week 1, Monday)
 30% Two Assessed Presentations with Handout, 15m each.
+One before W6, one after.

 *All submissions are by MMS and due before midnight*